kmccoy123/Flight-Delays/README.md

-# Aircraft Arrival Delays Throughout The United States
+# Aircraft On Time Arrivals and Delays Throughout The United States

 ## Introduction

-With this final project, I will be examining the different reasons that a flight might be delayed and how often this happens throughout the United States.
+With this project, we well be analyzing data in regards to the On-Time Arrivals and Delays at Airports across the United States.

 ## Data Dictionary